 Application processing charges

-State Government agencies, Government Ministers, Local Councils and Universities may also charge additional charges to process your freedom of information access application.
+State government agencies, government ministers, local councils and state universities may also charge additional charges to process your freedom of information access application.
 Processing charges can include charges for the time spent searching for documents and photocopying.
-For details of the current processing charges, download a copy of the FOI Application Form - Review Decision (PDF 272KB)
+For details of the current processing charges, download a copy of the FOI Application Form - Request for Access (PDF 323KB).

 Waiving fees and charges

 If you hold a current concession card such as a health care card or pension card, then you do not have to pay any fees or charges under freedom of information.
-Proof of the concession card may be required when you lodge your application with the relevant State Government agency, Government Minister, Local Council or University.
+Proof of the concession card may be required when you lodge your application with the relevant state government agency, minister, local council or state university.

 Alternatively, if you can satisfy the relevant agency that paying any fees or charges would cause you financial hardship, then all fees and charges will be waived.
 Please contact the agency that you are applying to if you want to discuss this further.
 Proof may be required.